Ekimoth/react-global-piece/README.md

 ### React's own `Context` component
 Of course, we've got React `Context` at our disposal.
 We would typically create a new `Context` with `createContext(...)`, export it so other components could retrieve its value with `useContext(Context)`, then render it inside a new wrapper component where we would assign it an initial value and craft its mutation logic from scratch.

 But wait, why should we have to do all that if we're already using a global state management tool?
 We shouldn't.
-And this is where `React Pieceful State` comes with a solution out of the box.
+And this is where `React Pieceful State` comes with a unique and convenient solution out of the box.

 ### The `region` prop of `PiecefulProvider` and the `region` argument of `createStatePiece` and `useStatePiece`